Adolescents Therapy

 Group Therapy is a type of psychotherapy in which one or more therapists supervise a group of patients.
 It harnesses the power of group dynamics and peer interactions to improve social skills and/or raise knowledge of mental illness.
 Group therapy comes in a variety of forms (e.g., psychodynamic, social skills, substance abuse, multi-family, parent support, etc.)

 Interpersonal Therapy (IPT) is a quick treatment for depression that has been created and evaluated, but it can also be used to treat a range of other clinical disorders.
 IPT therapists are interested in how interpersonal situations influence a person’s emotional state.
-Individual problems are framed in terms of interpersonal connections, and subsequently problematic relationships are addressed.
+Individual problems are framed in terms of interpersonal connections, and subsequently, problematic relationships are addressed.

-Mentalization Based Therapy (MBT) entails assisting children and teenagers who are unsure of who they are.
+Mentalization-Based Therapy (MBT) entails assisting children and teenagers who are unsure of who they are.
 MBT is dedicated to assisting youngsters in becoming healthy adults.

-Parent Child Interaction Therapy (PCIT) involves real-time coaching sessions to aid parents and children who are having challenges with behavior or relationships.
+Parent Child Interaction Therapy (PCIT) involves real-time coaching sessions to aid parents and children who are having challenges with behaviour or relationships.
 While therapists guide families toward positive interactions, parents interact with their children.

 Source: